R2Northstar/NorthstarWiki/docs/using-northstar/direct-connect.md

 # Direct Connect

+{% hint style="warning" %}
+The GitBook based NorthstarWiki has been replaced in favour of the [NorthstarDocs](https://docs.northstar.tf/) where this wiki has been integrated.

+Check it out here: [https://docs.northstar.tf/Wiki/](https://docs.northstar.tf/Wiki/)

+The same page on the new wiki should be located here: https://docs.northstar.tf/Wiki/using-northstar/direct-connect

+{% endhint %}

 If a server is set to private and doesn't show up in the server browser, you can directly connect to it from the console by:

 1. [Opening the console](commands.md#opening-the-console).